Tyee High School: Small schools conversion

 In the years prior to the conversion, Tyee suffered from severe discipline and academic performance issues.
 New principal Max Silverman and the district's deputy superintendent, John Welch, knew that change was necessary and began to talk about how to improve the situation.
 In 2003, the school received a grant from the Discuren Foundation to begin research.

 Over the next several years, Silverman and Welch led the research, including traveling to other high schools across the nation to note what made such schools successful.
-This research led the staff to decide that a small schools approach was the best way to improve the school's standing.
+This research led the staff to decide that a small school approach was the best way to improve the school's standing.
 In the 2004–2005 school year, the school instituted freshman "houses" intended to give incoming students more personalized instruction.
 The staff noted significant improvements, which support the idea of small, autonomous schools.

 In 2004, Tyee received a large grant from the Coalition of Essential Schools to be used in the conversion process.
 In addition, they, along with the district's other three schools, received a Department of Education Small Learning Community grant.
 In 2005 the Bill & Melinda Gates Foundation awarded a grant to the district, a significant portion of which went towards Tyee.

 Beginning in the 2005–2006 school year, Tyee ceased to operate as a single comprehensive high school and was split into the three small schools, as noted above.
 However, it was still recognized by the state as a single school, and thus its graduates received Tyee High School diplomas, and WASL scores were reported only for Tyee as a whole.
 The schools first held individual graduation ceremonies in 2007.
 In the same year, WASL scores were reported individually for each school.